raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 }
 ```

-And once again, we have no need to change any function relying on `Tree` being iterable to get a solution that does not cosume the system stack.
+And once again, we have no need to change any function relying on `Tree` being iterable to get a solution that does not consume the system stack.

 ---